jackwatters45/odp-restaurant-page/README.md

 Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.

-1. Create a bare-bones homepage for a restaurant.
-Include an image, headline, and some copy about how wonderful the restaurant is.
-It’s okay to hard-code these into the HTML for now just to see how they look on the page.

 2. Now remove those elements from the HTML (so leave only the <html>, <body>, and <div id="content"> tags) and instead create them by using JavaScript only, e.g. by appending each new element to div#content once the page is first loaded.
 Since we’re all set up to write our code in multiple files, let’s write this initial page-load function inside of its own module and then import and call it inside of index.js.

 3. Next, set up your restaurant site to use tabbed browsing to access the Contact and Menu pages.
 Look at the behavior of this student solution for visual inspiration. https://eckben.github.io/bearysBreakfastBar/